BenderScript/ragtime/README.md

 ### Extracting Code Examples from Markdown

-the command below will run and extract all code blocks from the markdown files and save them in the `examples` directory.
+The command below will run and extract all code blocks from markdown files and save them in the `examples` directory.

 ```bash
 python3 markdown_test.py